baolhq/baolhq.github.io/README.md

 # My simple "New Tab" customization
-Go to your browser settings then find startup page, choose "Custom UR", then change it to [my website](http://www.baolhq.github.io)
+Go to your browser settings then find startup page, choose "Custom URL", then change it to [my website](http://www.baolhq.github.io)